GMOD/Apollo/README.md

 ![Build status](https://travis-ci.org/GMOD/Apollo.svg?branch=master)

-Note: For documentation of older Web Apollo versions, please see [http://gmod.org/wiki/WebApollo_Installation](http://gmod.org/wiki/WebApollo_Installation)

 ## Quick Update Guide to Version 2.0.x

 If you already have Web Apollo instances running, you can use your current JBrowse data directories.

 See [the Apollo2 build guide](docs/Apollo2Build.md) to get the proper build guides up.

-## Migrating data.
+## Migrating data from &lt;2.0:

-We are working towards providing data migration scripts between Apollo 1 and Apollo 2.
+We are working towards providing data migration scripts that pull data from Apollo 1 to Apollo 2.

 ### Remove any symlinks in your deploy directory if updating from &lt;1.0 version
 In your deployment / webapp directory, remove your symlinks.
 Tomcat will remove data through the symlinks.
 You won't need symlinks or to deploy the war file.